How To Get PR in Denmark After Study

 Step 5: Book Your Biometrics Appointment

 You’re almost done now.
 One last step.
-Within four weeks of applying, you must give your biometrics.
+Within six weeks of applying, you must give your biometrics.
 You need to go to the Immigration Service office.
 There, they will take your fingerprints and a photo of your face.
 Once done, they will add these details to your PR file.

 Best Work Visas to Secure Before Applying for PR